Brain Injury Basics

 Brain injury – following trauma, the growth of a tumor, tumor resection, and stroke – occurs after at least some sensorimotor development has occurred.
-The presence of a period, or of completion of sensorimotor development distinguishes brain injury from cerebral palsy.
+The presence of a period of sensorimotor development distinguishes brain injury from cerebral palsy, which typically has its origins at birth.

 For discussions of the use of TheraTogs in the management of brain injury, go to: